It has a lovely chevron pattern of layered white Quartz and purple Amethyst.

 Depending on how its cut, these beautiful Chevron Amethyst cabochons can have a chevron striped pattern or a unique shape, often a triangle, bulls-eye.

-Amethyst cabochons are said to assist with healing alcoholism, compulsive behaviors, and addictions of all kinds.
-It is said it can help identify the root causes behind behaviors, habits, and emotional patterns which create imbalance.
+Amethyst cabochons are said to help with healing from alcoholism, compulsive behaviors, and addictions of all kinds.
+It is believed it can help identify the root causes behind behaviors, habits, and emotional patterns which create imbalance.
 Amethyst brings energies of stability, peace, calm, balance, courage and inner strength.